Member | Established: 1942 | Member since 1977

 The EAAT is not responsible for establishing a quality assurance (QA) review system; however, it reports that it has been supporting the Public Oversight, Accounting and Auditing Standards Authority (KGK) and the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB) with the implementation and results of their respective quality assurance review systems, which both align with SMO 1 best practices.

 EAAT and TÜRMOB have a QA Taskforce and through this taskforce, EAAT and TÜRMOB develop related training programs and maintain communication with the KGK.
-As of the date of the assessment, the institutes have completed a translation of the quality management standards and have disseminated guidance for implementation to their members.
+Together the PAOs have completed a translation of the quality management standards and have disseminated guidance for implementation to their members.

 Current Status: Sustain